psaikido/hugle.uk/pages/prose/Thesium/040-terraformers.md

 is built underground to archive and process everything.

 All this activity centres on the ship which is used primarily as an interim energy source.
-By the end of the fifth year it is no longer needed but is kept in the central pride of place in the heart of their new city.
+By the end of the fifth year its main components have been repurposed and used in Root's primary infrastructure.
+Theo's shuttle craft is now no longer used either.
+Everything they need is now close at hand.
+They keep it in the central pride of place in the heart of their new city.
+A symbol of their voyage to this beautiful new world.